This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-- Stir in the noodles, cover, and simmer 15-20 minutes or until al dente.
-Stir occasionally to prevent noodles from sticking to the bottom.
+- Stir in 2 cups elbow macaroni noodles.
+Cover and simmer for 15-20 minutes, or until al dente.
+Stir occasionally to prevent the noodles from sticking to the bottom.

-- Just before serving, stir in the cheese.
-Serve garnished with fresh parsley.
+- Just before serving, stir in 1 cup shredded cheddar cheese.
+Garnish with fresh chopped Italian parsley on top before serving!

 Video